SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 From a computational perspective, our LRS-based RV inference is highly efficient: In an environment with 1 core (Intel® Xeon® Gold 6248 @ 2.50GHz) and 1 V100 GPU, inference takes $\sim$5ms per spectrum using SBI, and 1ms per spectrum using an MLP.
 However, as seen in Table~\ref{tab:compare_updated}, SBI models provide better precision (lower $\sigma$), while MLPs offer comparable or better accuracy ($R^2$).

-For iron abundance [Fe/H], we benchmark our models against the DESI DR1 \citep{2025arXiv250314745D, 2025arXiv250514787K} and GALAH DR4 \citep{2025PASA...42...51B}.
-For the GALAH comparison (33,411 stars), we retain stars with \texttt{FLAG\_FE\_H} = 0, \texttt{SNR\_PX\_CCD2} $\geq$ 30, LAMOST SNR$_g$ $\geq$ 30 in both GALAH and LAMOST, and $T_{\rm eff}$ $\geq$ 4000 K. For the DESI comparison (119,335 stars), stars are selected with LAMOST SNR$_g$ $\geq$ 30, DESI \texttt{SN\_B} $\geq$ 30, \texttt{SUCCESS} = True, and [Fe/H] $\geq -3.8$.
+For iron abundance [Fe/H], we benchmark our models against the DESI DR1 and GALAH DR4.
 Compared to DESI, the CLIP-split model demonstrates significantly better performance than the LAMOST official pipeline.
 The plateau in [Fe/H] around $-2.5$, which arises from the lack of metal-poor stars in the stellar library used by the LAMOST pipeline, is effectively addressed by our models, although the overall scatter remains comparable.
 When benchmarked against GALAH, the CLIP-split model achieves both lower bias and lower scatter, highlighting its competitive performance relative to physically motivated pipelines.
-We further investigate the impact of rest-frame correction by applying the predicted RVs to shift the spectra before feeding them into the [Fe/H] prediction models.
+We further investigated the impact of rest-frame correction by applying the predicted RVs to shift the spectra before feeding them into the [Fe/H] prediction models.
 This additional step yields predictions that are broadly consistent with those from uncorrected inputs, indicating that correcting for radial velocity is not critical—at least for the resolution and wavelength coverage of LAMOST LRS.
 The insensitivity of the MLP-based [Fe/H] predictions to small redshifts implies that the model has implicitly learned to accommodate these variations.

 Although our main pipeline estimates one parameter per MLP model (multi-variate MLP is also straightforward, though we did not explore it in this paper), we also experimented with SBI variants that estimate either one or all parameters jointly.
 While overall performance was similar, joint estimation, especially with SBI, better captures parameter degeneracies.
 An example of inferred chemical abundances with SBI is shown in Appendix~\ref{sec:pred_more}, Figure~\ref{fig:results_lrs_abundance}.